-PLEASE PROVIDE AS MUCH INFORMATION AS YOU CAN AND SEND TO LADO@leeds.gcsx.gov.uk WITHIN ONE WORKING DAY
+PLEASE PROVIDE AS MUCH INFORMATION AS YOU CAN AND SEND TO LADO@leeds.gov.uk WITHIN ONE WORKING DAY

 Date of Notification:

-Date of Alleged Inci dent:
+Date of Alleged Incid dent:

 Name of Referrer:

 Agency:

 Contact Details:

 Professional's Detai ils :

-Name : D.O.B : Employment Sector: Occupation: Employer:
+Name : D.O.B: Employment Sector: Occi upation: Employer:

 Home Address :

-Child/ren's Details (if applicable):
+Child/ren's Details ( if applicable):

-Name : D.O.B : Legal Status i.e. Looked after child (S.31,S.20,LASPO) Social Worker or Case Worker: Independent Reviewing Officer:
+Name : D.O.B: Legal Status i.
+Looked after c (S.31,S.20,LA hild Social Worker or Case Worker: Independent Reviewing Officer:

-A dalago .

-Address :
+Address:

-Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Child or young person's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Parent or carer's view Have you discussed th your organisation? is concern with the appropriate Line Manager and Human Resources within What is their view Does the professions al have children of their own? if known please give names ? ages Does the professions al have children of their own? if known please give names & ages
+Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Have you discussed th your organisation? is concern with the appropriate Line Manager and Human Resources within What is their view Does the professiona al have children of their own? if known please give names & ages

 Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
 Does the professiona al work with children in any other capacity?
 Does the professional acknowledge the concern?
-R if advice is required about talking to the member of staff What is their view he individual concerned poses a current risk of significant harm to children n your organisation?
-Please explain your ratio onale for both a Yes or No response. , , · In your professional op allegation or concern? pinion what action should be taken in regard to the individual facing the
+Please consult with HR if advice is required about talking to the member of staff What is their view Do you believe that the individual concerned poses a current risk of significant harm to children and young people in your organisation?
+Please explain your ratio onale for both a Yes or No response.
+In your professional or allegation or concern? pinion what action should be taken in regard to the individual facing the